 DRSC and DROWS will hold your details for the duration of the swimming season.

 We reserve the right to cancel the event at short notice due to circumstances out of our control, such as adverse weather.
-In the event of a cancellation we will roll over any tickets to the next swimming session in 7 calendar days, refunds not normally given.
+In the event of a cancellation due to these circumstances, we will refund tickets.
+Refunds not normally given.